Skip to main content

 Marathon Health hires care team providers who are good cultural fits for the population they’ll be serving.
 Some of our rural populations speak different languages or even receive healthcare services across the border in Mexico.

 We have providers who can communicate with our patients in their native language allowing us to better understand the needs of our patients.
-Many of our providers serving our rural patients also understand the medication equivalencies in the U.S. and Mexico, avoiding potential issues with medication interactions and contraindications.
+Many of our providers serving employees in remote areas also understand the medication equivalencies in the U.S. and Mexico, avoiding potential issues with medication interactions and contraindications.

 Some patients have different healthcare beliefs, including the idea that injections are better or work faster than oral medications.
 Having an understanding of these beliefs allow our providers to explain the best standards of care, while being culturally aware and sensitive to differences.